MutiatOba/tech221_virtulisation/README.md

 sudo systemctl restart nginx
 sudo systemctl enable nginx
 ```
-We first update the list of packages, then upgrade downloads the packages. the -y flag is used to automatically answer yes to any prompts that may appear. the restart command restarts NGINX service after it has been installed ensuring that any changes to the cnfiguration files or software itself takes effect. the enable command eneables nginx service to start automatically when the system boots up. so dont have to manually start the service everytime you start your machine.
+We first update the list of packages, then upgrade downloads the packages. the -y flag is used to automatically answer yes to any prompts that may appear.
+The restart command restarts NGINX service after it has been installed ensuring that any changes to the cnfiguration files or software itself takes effect.
+The enable command eneables nginx service to start automatically when the system boots up, so you don't have to manually start the service everytime you start your machine.

 NGINX is a powerful and flexible web server that has become a popular choice for serving web content, proxying requests, and load balancing traffic due to its high performance and advanced features.
 Think of a web server as a virtual waiter in a restaurant.
 When a user types a web address (URL) into their browser, it's like a customer placing an order.
 The browser sends a request to the web server, just as a customer would place an order with a waiter.
 The web server then processes the request and sends the requested web page back to the user's browser, just as a waiter would bring the requested dish to a customer's table.

-5. you need an ip address for your vm, to get this, you need to update your vagrant file (done in visual studio code). below we have used a private ip address. then type ```vagrant reload``` in your visual studio code then ```vagrant ssh``` in your Git Bash app.
+5. you need an ip address for your vm, to get this, you need to update your vagrant file (done in visual studio code).
+Below we have used a private ip address. then type ```vagrant reload``` in your visual studio code then ```vagrant ssh``` in your Git Bash app.

 ```
 Vagrant.configure("2") do |config|